 Dr Julia Shaw is the author of four popular non-fiction books:

-The Memory Illusion: Remembering, Forgetting, and the Science of False Memory
+The Memory Illusion: Remembering, Forgetting, and the Science of False Memory.

-Making Evil: The Science behind humanity’s dark side
+Making Evil: The Science behind humanity’s dark side.

-Bi: The hidden history, culture, and science of bisexuality
+Bi: The hidden history, culture, and science of bisexuality.

 Green Crime: Inside the minds of the people destroying the planet and how to stop them.

 Most recently, Dr Julia Shaw has turned her attention to how AI is changing the fabric of reality; from society, to the justice system, to our everyday perception.
+She is a researcher at the King’s Institute for Artificial Intelligence.

 Her interest began in 2017, when she co-founded the AI silicon valley startup Spot, a legal and HR tool which uses AI to apply cognitive science in practical workplace settings.
-Her expertise on the intersection between AI and psychology has been featured in international press, including in WIRED (here, here, and here), Scientific American, Gizmodo, Vox, Fast Company, the Financial Times, and the Lex Fridman Podcast.
+Her expertise on the intersection between AI and psychology has been featured in international press, including in WIRED (here, here, and here), Scientific American, Gizmdo, Vox, Fast Company, the Financial Times, and the Lex Fridman Podcast.

 In 2024, Dr Shaw co-hosted the BBC2 true crime comedy series “The Misinvestigations of Romesh Ranganathan”.